CybercentreCanada/assemblyline-service-cuckoo/README.md

 ## CUCKOO OVERVIEW

-Cuckoo Sandbox supports instrumenting Windows, Linux, Macintosh, and Android virtual machines; and can also launch files that may cause unintended execution, like PDF's.
+Cuckoo Sandbox supports instrumenting Windows, Linux, Macintosh, and Android virtual machines; and can also launch files that may cause unintended execution, like PDFs.
 The Cuckoo Sandbox monitors execution, filesystem, and network activity that occurs when a file is opened.
 This service summarizes these results for the ASSEMBLYLINE UI and provides a links to the full result set.
 Files that are unpacked and saved to disk are fed back into ASSEMBLYLINE.